Zenith Albatross Z-12: Design and development

 Behind the central engine the fuselage expanded rapidly to the pilots' enclosed cabin, ahead of the wing leading edge, which seated the two pilots.
 In the original Zenith cabin there was also a bunk to allow one of the pilots to sleep on a long flight, but the Schofield layout seated a navigator instead.
 Immediately behind and below the crew a windowed cabin had individual seats for 9 passengers and a two or three-seater couch.
 Passengers entered their cabin via a left side door at the rear.
 There was a toilet behind the cabin together with a baggage compartment, though there was another baggage hold below the pilots' cabin.

 The tail was conventional, with tailplane and elevators set at mid-fuselage.
 The fin was triangular and carried a near rectangular, balanced rudder.

 The Albatross had fixed, split axle, tailwheel landing gear.
 The main wheels were on V-struts from the lower fuselage longerons, with vertical shock-absorbing landing legs joining the forward wing struts at the engine mountings.
 At some date between March 1928 and February 1930 the struts and legs were enclosed in aircraft fairings and the wheels semi-enclosed.

 Operational history

 After its first flight in January 1928, preparations began for an attempt on the world endurance record.
 In March it had flown carrying 1300 USgal of fuel at a loaded weight of 13000 lb.
 With that quantity of fuel the calculated range was 6700 mi.
 At a cruising speed of 95 mph the flight would have lasted just over 70 hrs but no reports of a record attempt are known.

 Also unknown is the date of the first flight with Axelson engines but by January 1930 it was reported as flying satisfactorily with them.
 Though Schofield had originally intended to put the Albatross into production there is no evidence of further examples.

+The demise of the Zenith Albatross Z-12 was much the same as the Fokker F-32 which adorned Bob's Airmail Service Station on Wilshire Boulivard.
+The Zenith Z-12 ended up adorning a Texaco station at the intersection of Ventura Blvd., Ventura Place, and Laural Canyon Blvd. ln Studio City opposite Republic Studios.